 Ski destinations are getting more exotic.
 It all began back in 1972 when Sapporo on the remote Japanese island of Hokkaido become the first oriental venue for the Winter Olympics.
-Down the years, Japan (again), Sochi in Russia, PyeongChang in South Korea for 2018 and Beijing in China for 2022 have all won their spot in the limelight.
+Down the years, Japan (again), Sochi in Russia in 2014, PyeongChang in South Korea in 2018 and Beijing in China for 2022 have all won their spot in the limelight.

 Some 97 countries offer skiing and snowboarding – which is about half of the countries in the world – according to research by snow24.
 Here’s a video tour of some of the offbeat locations you may not have known existed for skiing.

 The wild terrain is becoming increasingly popular among heli-skiers, with powder skiing in the fjords right down to the water’s edge.